Kotambail-Hegde/Masquerade-Emulator/README.md

 # Supported Platforms

-As of today, Masquerade is only tested for Windows.
+As of today, Masquerade is only tested for Windows Platform.
 There are plans to port this to Linux as well.

 # User Interface

-In Windows, external Menu-bar based UI can be used for using various options of the emulator (Whatever features not available in GUI could be accessed via CONFIG.ini)
+In windows platform, menu-bar based UI can be used for accessing various options of the emulator (whatever features not available via the menu-bar should be accessible via the CONFIG.ini)

 ![WIN32API](https://github.com/Kotambail-Hegde/Masquerade-Emulator/assets/29670073/33d62a3d-9daa-4bfc-b549-4e4bd42b09a3)

-In Non-Windows system (when supported), for now, internal Menu-bar based UI which is independent of host platform needs to be used (Whatever features not available in GUI could be accessed via CONFIG.ini)
+In non-windows (and windows) based platforms, for now, only the internal menu-bar is supported (whatever features not available via the internal menu-bar should be accessible via the CONFIG.ini)

 ![RetroMode](https://github.com/Kotambail-Hegde/Masquerade-Emulator/assets/29670073/6b6ae213-20ff-44ef-a7af-bd7adcc56df6)